Bed and breakfast accommodation in the unique historic surroundings of a traditional college dating from 1596, in the centre of Cambridge.

 Most bedrooms have a wash hand basin and you will be provided with towels and soap.
 Bathrooms are shared between 4-5 bedrooms unless you are in an ensuite room.
 All rooms have tea and coffee making facilities, internet access and are serviced daily by the Housekeeping staff.

-Please note that a project to build new kitchens will start in the Master's garden in October 2018.
-This will affect the views from some bedrooms and may also result in noise and disturbance on the main College site during daytime working hours.
+Please note that a project to build new kitchens started in the Master's garden in October 2018.
+This will affect the views from some bedrooms and may also result in noise and disturbance on the main College site during daytime working hours until August 2020.

 History to the present day